nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 3a2.
 Steps 3a1-3a2 are repeated until the data entered are correct.

       Use case resumes at step 4.

-* *a At any time, User chooses to cancel the edit.
-    * a1.
-Staff’d requests to confirm the cancellation.
-    * a2.
-User confirms the cancellation.

-      Use case ends.

 **Use case: UC02 - Edit staff schedule**